 Compared to NdFeB magnets, SmFeN magnets are only exposed to minor fluctuations in raw material prices, so that price stability over a defined project duration is conceivable.

-Polyamide 12 (PA 12) and polypropylene (PP) are used as the plastic matrix in injection-molded magnets.The maximum application temperatures depend on the magnet and matrix material.They are around 140°C).
-The maximum operating temperature depends on the duration, the magnet dimensions and the specific application.
+Polypropylene (PP), polyamide 12 (PA 12), and polyphenylene sulfide (PPS) are used as plastic matrices in injection-molded magnets.
+The maximum operating temperatures depend on the magnet and matrix material.
+They range up to 160°C. The maximum operating temperature depends on the duration, the magnet dimensions and the specific application.

-Production process
+Production process:

-Plastic-bonded, injection-moulded SmFeN magnets have greater elasticity compared to injection-bonded, pressed magnets.
+Plastic-bonded, injection-molded SmFeN magnets have greater elasticity compared to injection-bonded, pressed magnets.
 However, due to the high filling degrees, they do not achieve the mechanical properties of technical plastics.
 That means it is possible, for example, to inject gearings straight from plastic-bonded magnetic material.
 However, these gearings can only be subjected to low stresses since the sliding properties are less favourable than those of unfilled plastics.

-The magnetic characteristics of plastic-bonded, injection-moulded magnets vary depending on the filling degrees and the magnetic powder being used.
+The magnetic characteristics of plastic-bonded, injection-molded magnets vary depending on the filling degrees and the magnetic powder being used.
 The possible maximum operation temperatures vary, depending on the magnetic and matrix material, between +120°C and +140°C. In case of unfavourable shapes, in particular those with thin wall thicknesses or narrow pole pitches, there can be deviations in the material data due to solidification processes that are too quick or orienting field strengths that are too low.

 As with composite materials in general, the chemical resistance of plastic-bonded, injection-molded SmFeN magnets is determined by both the plastic matrix and the magnetic filler.
 Magnets with polypropylene (PP) as a carrier material have significantly better water resistance than PA-bonded magnets.However, use in water must be tested on a case-by-case basis.